 Our analysis of Gécamines' joint venture terms compares the state's financial returns against international benchmarks for state mining company participation.
 Where terms appear significantly below market norms, our reporting documents the discrepancy and estimates the revenue foregone — revenue that could fund schools, hospitals, and infrastructure in mining communities.
 This analysis supports DRC civil society advocacy for improved terms in future agreements and potential renegotiation of existing arrangements.

 The company's forthcoming joint ventures and partnership renewals provide opportunities for improved terms that reflect current mineral market conditions and evolving expectations for state participation in extractive industries.
-Our advocacy promotes transparent, competitive processes for new partnerships and ensures that community benefit provisions are included in partnership agreements as standard requirements rather than optional additions.
+Editorial analysis promotes transparent, competitive processes for new partnerships and ensures that community benefit provisions are included in partnership agreements as standard requirements rather than optional additions.

 Gécamines' governance represents one of the most significant accountability challenges in the corridor ecosystem.
-As the DRC state mining company, Gécamines holds equity stakes in virtually every major mining joint venture in the country.
+As the DRC state mining company, Gécamines holds equity stakes in many major mining joint ventures in the Copperbelt.
 Revenue from these stakes — royalties, dividends, and signing bonuses — should fund public services and development.
 However, transparency about Gécamines' finances has been consistently inadequate, with multiple investigations documenting revenue leakage, opaque transactions, and governance failures.

 The Carter Center, Global Witness, and the DRC's own Inspectorate General of Finances have all documented concerns about Gécamines' financial management.
 Missing revenues from mining partnerships, below-market asset sales, and unexplained expenditures suggest systemic governance problems that directly affect whether mining wealth reaches Congolese citizens.
 Our monitoring tracks Gécamines' disclosure practices and financial transparency as indicators of corridor-wide governance quality.